 The Online Course Development Process

-An instructional designer usually follows five steps in terms of the online training course development process.
-While there may be different versions of this approach, the five phases below should be able to cover the most critical aspects of online course development.
+An instructional designer usually follows four steps in the online training course development process.
+While there may be different versions of this approach, the four phases below should be able to cover the most critical aspects of online course development.

-The first phase of involves the initial meeting – a step that is somewhat similar to the analysis phase of the training and development cycle.
-This step in the process involves conducting a comprehensive needs analysis of the learning needs of the audience.
+The first phase involves the initial meeting: a step that is somewhat similar to the analysis phase of the training and development cycle.
+This step involves conducting a comprehensive needs analysis of the audience’s learning needs.

-Moreover, this phase also includes identifying resources/requirements for the course, setting learning objectives, and allocation of resources.
+It also includes identifying course resources and requirements, setting learning objectives, and allocating resources.

 Tip: Clearly define training goals

-While this tip might seem very commonsensical, you’ll be surprised at how this often gets overlooked by even the most veteran of instructional designers.
-Having clear-cut objectives and knowing who your audience is (and getting a good understanding of where they are coming from), are two of the most critical aspects of online course development process optimization.
+While this tip might seem very obvious, you’ll be surprised at how often it gets overlooked by even the most experienced instructional designers.
+Having clear-cut objectives and knowing your audience are two of the most critical aspects in online course development process optimization.